hbolzan/new-framework/README.md

 ```

 ## HTML Templating
 At the beginning of this project I searched for existing template engines like [Handlebars ](https://handlebarsjs.com/) or [Mustache](https://mustache.github.io/), but since I was introduced to the [hiccup](https://github.com/weavejester/hiccup/wiki) library, it makes much more sense to me to declare html as data structures rather than the traditional html templating approach.
 Since the markup is declared as data, it's not necessary to make string interpolations or use some specific template language.
 The only language you need is JS.
-So I wrote a simple hiccup like library that allows me to write views in the hiccup way.
+So I wrote a simple hiccup like library that allows to write views in the hiccup way.

 The "hiccup like" syntax is
 ```